 Hydration is KEY.

 It’s key because you can use all the high-tech anti-aging ingredients in the world, but your skin is still going to look like crap if it’s dehydrated.
 You know all those before and after photos that every skincare company in the world uses to demonstrate the efficacy of their products?
 Yeah, the befores are all taken sans moisturizer.
 OF COURSE the cream is going to make the testers’ complexions look way better.
 Dry skin shows more wrinkles!
 So even just by moisturizing well, you’re anti-aging yourself already.
 Yay!

 So like I said, this masking business should happen one or two times a week.

 And you should have in your rotation a few different options.
 Such as a hyaluronic acid-based one, for hydration.
 My go-to is SkinCeuticals Hydrating B5 Masque:

 Anna also says you should have a multivitamin mask.
-Of course, when anyone says that you automatically think of Dermalogica’s:
+Of course, when anyone says that you automatically think of Dermalogica’s power mask: